7 Frostbite Symptoms You Should Never Ignore

 Warm up the right way

 As soon as you spot a warning sign of frostbite, head to a warm place immediately.
 Then, soak the affected areas in warm water or cover them with a warm washcloth for about 30 minutes.
 If possible, have someone else check the water temperature.
 (Your skin has likely already gone numb, which makes it difficult to judge if the water is too hot.)
 As your skin starts to thaw, it could become red and you might feel a tingling sensation, which is just your regular blood flow being restored.
+Here are 7 tips to keep your hands and feet warm this winter.

 Prevent frostbite properly